Meat/Seafood Process Worker

-- Meat/seafood process workers usually start on minimum wage to $37,000 a year.
+- Meat/seafood process workers usually start on minimum wage or a little more a year.

 - Qualified meat/seafood process workers with up to two years’ experience can earn up to $66,000.

-Source: Meat Industry Association of New Zealand, Sealord, Turk's, 2017.
+Sources: Meat Industry Association of New Zealand; and Turk's, 2019.

 What you will do